Category: New Jersey

 Homeowners- Enter as a credit the property taxes paid for the home in New Jersey that you owned and lived in as your principal residence.
 Both single-family homes and certain multi-unit properties may qualify.
 See below.

 - Multiple Owners- If you own your principal residence with someone else (other than your spouse/civil union partner) enter the amount of property taxes paid that reflects your percentage of ownership in the property.
+The taxes must be apportioned even if only one of the owners occupies the property and pays all of the taxes.

 - Multi-Unit Properties- If you own a multi-unit property and occupy a portion of the property as your principal residence, enter the property taxes paid for the percentage of the property you occupy.
 Enter an amount on the credits line only if the property contains four units or less, and of these four units, only one may be used for commercial purposes.